 Opening hours: Monday–Friday, 7:45am–6:00pm; Saturday and Sunday, 10:00am–7:00pm

 Serving up good coffee drinks in a relaxed setting, this wine bar/coffeehouse is situated in one of the most beautiful spots in Macau, between St. Lazarus District and Tap Seac Square.
+From single espresso to long blacks or different lattes, they have a long list.
+They generally pour in regular milk when it comes to mixed drinks, but other options are available.
+Prices range between MOP $20 and MOP $60 for coffee-related items.
+We had several of their coffee-based drinks–rose latte, espresso, matcha coffee–but the one we like most is the popmallow coffee: slightly burned on top (giving it a caramelized scent) and with a marshmallow, this coffee also includes milk and it’s served hot.
+Very nice for photos, but also a sweet, nice touch.
 A nice place to enjoy a glass of wine or chill with a bottle of beer at night.
 Pop in for a slice of their New York-style cheesecake and a cappuccino, then stay the entire day with a good book or good friends.
 We’ve tried their hazelnut latte (with soy milk), but variety is key in here.
-From single espresso to long blacks or different lattes, they have a long list.
-They generally pour in regular milk when it comes to mixed drinks, but other options are available.
-Prices range between MOP $20 and MOP $60 for coffee-related items.
-Check their Facebook and Instagram for updates!

 Opening hours: Daily, 11:00am–9:00pm